nicatdursunlu/contacts-app/README.md

 ```

 ## Usage
-This app is website, so for debugging you must install Webstorm or Visual Studio Code
+This app is website, so for debugging you must install Webstorm or Visual Studio Code <br>
+If you want you see project, click on the link below

+<a href=" https://604f0ca35052f6480a21eac0--pedantic-khorana-2c7af2.netlify.app/#/">Contacts Application</a>

 ## Used technologies
 Vue, Vuex, Vuex-persistedstate, CSS